lsst/dp0-1_lsst_io/data-access-analysis-tools/index-nb-intro.rst

 The left sidebar lists folders in the user's home directory (e.g., DATA, WORK, and notebooks).
 Launching a terminal (the default is a linux bash terminal) and using the command "ls" will return the same list.
 Navigate the file system and open files by double-clicking on folders and files in the left sidebar.

-All users will find a set of tutorial notebooks provided in the notebooks directory (:ref:`Examples-DP0-1-Notebooks`).
+Although the file browser is a handy way to navigate your user home space, it does not allow you to navigate to, e.g., the shared data space.
+One way to make other spaces available in the file browser is to create a `sympolic link <https://en.m.wikipedia.org/wiki/Symbolic_link>`_ using the Terminal to the desired space somewhere in your home directory.

 Jupyter Notebooks can be identified by their suffix ".ipynb".
+All users will find a set of tutorial notebooks provided in the "notebooks/" directory.

 **Safely Log Out of JupyterLab:**
 Use the File item in the top menu bar.